 My work sits at the intersection of deep learning research and practical ML systems.
-I’m especially interested in how we can make training more reliable (optimization theory), models more useful (multimodal + graph learning), and evaluation more honest.
+I’m especially interested in making training more reliable (optimization theory), models more useful (multimodal and graph learning), and evaluation more honest.

 Vision-language for medical imaging

-At Symviq, I work on vision-language modeling for chronic disease classification using retinal fundus images.
-The direction I find most exciting is using CLIP-style contrastive objectives so that clinical, human-readable descriptions can act as supervision and improve generalization.
+At Symviq, I worked on vision-language modeling for chronic disease classification using retinal fundus images.
+I focused on CLIP-style contrastive objectives so that clinical, human-readable descriptions could act as supervision and improve generalization.

 Typical themes: